Marcoby-Dev-Ops/Nexus/docs/NEXUS_VISION_EXECUTION_PLAN.md

     > **Prompt:**
     > Implement a real-time, event-driven Sales module with live pipeline management, deal tracking, forecasting, lead follow-up, and CRM integrations.
 Integrate with external sales platforms (e.g., Salesforce, HubSpot) for bi-directional sync and automation.
 Ensure all sales data, actions, and automations are audit-logged and support live updates to the UI.
     >
+    > **AI Agent Compatibility:**
+    > This module is RAG-ready and exposes APIs and data structures compatible with the platform’s modular AI agent architecture (see Executive Assistant / AI Chat section).
+    >
     > **Acceptance Criteria:**
-    > - Real-time pipeline and deal management with live UI updates
+    > - [IN PROGRESS] Real-time pipeline and deal management with live UI updates
-    > - Bi-directional sync with external sales platforms (Salesforce, HubSpot, etc.)
+    > - [IN PROGRESS] Bi-directional sync with external sales platforms (Salesforce, HubSpot, etc.)
-    > - Automated lead follow-up and workflow triggers
+    > - [TODO] Automated lead follow-up and workflow triggers
-    > - Forecasting and analytics widgets with live data
+    > - [IN PROGRESS] Forecasting and analytics widgets with live data
-    > - Error handling and retry mechanisms for all sync operations
+    > - [IN PROGRESS] Error handling and retry mechanisms for all sync operations
-    > - Audit logging for all sales actions and data changes
+    > - [IN PROGRESS] Audit logging for all sales actions and data changes
-    > - Extensible integration framework for new sales tools
+    > - [IN PROGRESS] Extensible integration framework for new sales tools
-    > - Role-based access and permission checks
+    > - [IN PROGRESS] Role-based access and permission checks
-    > - Comprehensive tests and documentation
+    > - [TODO] Comprehensive tests and documentation

 - [ ] Finance: Expenses, invoicing, reports, QBO/Xero integration.
     > **Prompt:**
     > Build a real-time Finance module with live expense tracking, invoicing, financial reporting, and integrations with accounting platforms (QuickBooks Online, Xero, etc.).
 Support automated reconciliation, live data sync, and audit logging for all financial operations.
+    >
+    > **AI Agent Compatibility:**
+    > This module is RAG-ready and exposes APIs and data structures compatible with the platform’s modular AI agent architecture (see Executive Assistant / AI Chat section).
     >
     > **Acceptance Criteria:**
     > - Real-time expense and invoice management with live UI updates